-The previous analysis has attempted to describe the state of the residential housing market in Payne County, Oklahoma.
+The previous analysis has attempted to describe the state of the residential housing market in Wagoner County, Oklahoma.
 Where possible, information regarding the population centers of the county was included to assess need on a community level.
 Much of the information is based on demographic information from local authorities and national information services.
 However, personal interviews were performed with property owners and managers, real estate professionals, and community officials in an effort to substantiate information from the national organizations and understand current market conditions.
 Several important issues regarding housing have become apparent through this analysis and are identified below.

-Payne County has undergone steady growth over the last fifteen years, in terms of population, households and employment levels.
-Oklahoma State University has been a key driver of growth and development in the area.
-New population and employment growth has been met with new housing construction, both for rent and for ownership, and for the most part new housing construction appears to have kept pace with new housing demand.
-There has been new construction of single family homes for ownership, and although some of this construction appears reasonably affordable (priced under \$150,000) the average price of homes constructed since 2014 is estimated to be \$232,332, which is well above what could be afforded by a household earning at or less than median household income for Payne County (\$39,303 in 2015).
+Wagoner County has undergone strong growth over the last fifteen years, in terms of population, households and employment levels.
+Growth has been particularly strong in the western portions of the county, including the Coweta area.
+New population and employment growth has been met with new housing construction, primarily single-family homes for ownership, and although some of this construction appears reasonably affordable (priced under \$150,000) the average price of homes constructed since 2012 is estimated to be \$197,210, which is above what could be afforded by a household earning at or less than median household income for Wagoner County (\$52,682 in 2015).

-Payne County has an extraordinarily high rate of renters with high rent costs (53.04%), which is likely influenced in large part by the student population of Oklahoma State University.
-The percentage of homeowners with high ownership costs, however, is also higher than the state average (20.82% in Payne County compared with 19.12% statewide).
-The county's poverty rate is also above the state, at 25.72% compared with 16.85% statewide.
+Wagoner County has a relatively high rate of renters with high rent costs (41.53%) as well as homeowners with high ownership costs (20.23%).
+However, the county's poverty rate is well below the state, at 11.24% compared with 16.85% statewide.

-In terms of disaster resiliency we note that 52 tornadoes have impacted the county between 1959 and 2014, with 275 injuries and 20 fatalities combined, and that the communities of Stillwater, Cushing, Drumright, Yale and Perkins all have notable development in or near floodplains.
+In terms of disaster resiliency we note that 47 tornadoes have impacted the county between 1959 and 2014, with 85 injuries and no fatalities, and that the communities of Wagoner, Coweta and Porter all have notable development in or near floodplains.

-Payne County is located within the North Central Oklahoma Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
-Throughout the entire North Central Oklahoma CoC, there are an estimated 201 homeless persons, 154 of which are estimated to be sheltered.
-This Continuum of Care has large subpopulations of the chronically homeless, chronic substance abusers, and victims of domestic violence, with little in the way of permanent housing options.
+Wagoner County is located within the Northeast Oklahoma Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
+Throughout the entire Northeast Oklahoma CoC, there are an estimated 383 homeless persons, 300 of which are estimated to be sheltered.
+This Continuum of Care has a disproportionately high number of homeless households entirely comprised of children under the age of 18, and a high incidence of homeless victims of domestic violence.
+We also note that the majority of homeless veterans in this region are unsheltered.

-In terms of fair housing issues, many affordable housing units are located in areas at risk for poverty, in immigrant communities, in neighborhoods where limited English is spoken, and in areas with high numbers of persons with one or more disabilities.
-971 affordable housing units lack readily available transit (units outside of the Stillwater area).
+In terms of fair housing issues, many affordable housing units are located in areas at risk for poverty, in primarily non-white enclaves, and in areas with high numbers of persons with one or more disabilities.

-Due to the age of the county's housing stock, lead-based paint hazards are an issue, with an estimated 4,785 occupied housing units with such hazards, and 624 of those units occupied by low-to-moderate income households with children under the age of 6 present.
+Due to the age of the county's housing stock, lead-based paint hazards are an issue, with an estimated 2,502 occupied housing units with such hazards, and 532 of those units occupied by low-to-moderate income households with children under the age of 6 present.

-In summary, it is apparent that new housing in several categories is required in Payne County.
+In summary, it is apparent that new housing in several categories is required in Wagoner County.
 While the upper end of the market is being satisfied, the lower end of the population that requires rental and moderate cost ownership property has a more limited product available.
-As the population continues to grow in Payne County as a whole, this demand will continue to increase.
-We estimate the county will need 698 housing units for ownership and 672 housing units for rent over the next five years, in order to accommodate projected population and household growth.
+As the population continues to grow in Wagoner County as a whole, this demand will continue to increase.
+We estimate the county will need 1,139 housing units for ownership and 242 housing units for rent over the next five years, in order to accommodate projected population and household growth.
 These units should include a mixture of both market rate rental units, affordable housing units, and housing for ownership affordable to a range of incomes.